How to Document Employee Performance

 How to Document

 Documentation should be written during or immediately following the meeting or conversation with the employee.
-At no time should you miss writing down the conversation on the day when it actually occurred.
-Waiting until later affects the quality of the documentation because it is based on memory.
+You should never miss writing down the conversation with the employee on the day when it actually happened.
+Waiting until later or the next day affects the quality of the documentation because it is based on what you remember.

 One of the worst mistakes managers make is to believe that they can reconstruct an employee counseling history as needed.
 No HR person who has any experience of decent, timely documentation is ever fooled by a reconstructed record.
 Managers who reconstruct from memory bring unnecessary and unacceptable risk to their company because a made-up history won't hold up in a potential lawsuit.